jbrandwood/kickc/CONTRIBUTING.md

 The steps to building KickC are

 1. Download, Fork or Clone the source code from https://gitlab.com/camelot/kickc
-2. Build and package the KickC compiler by entering the source directory and executing `mvn package` (if you want to skip the time-consuming tests you can add the option `-DskipTests`)
+2. Build and package the KickC compiler by entering the source directory and executing `mvn package`.
+    If you want to skip the time-consuming tests you can add the option `-DskipTests`.
 3. The zipped release is placed in `target/kickc-release.zip`.
 You can now unzip it to a folder of your choice to start using the compiler.